 - 1. unconditional admission to the College. - 2. verification of Attendance at a Health Sciences Information Session. - 3.
-2.5 GPA calculated on last 24 semester credit hours of completed coursework and clear academic status. - 4. official transcripts from all postsecondary institutions attended. - 5. application for the Surgical Technologist Program by published deadline. - 6. eligibility for English 101 and satisfaction of the College reading requirement. - 7. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 8. ability to meet all health/ clinical requirements as stated in current Surgical Technology Student Handbook.
+2.5 GPA calculated on last 24 semester credit hours of completed coursework and enter College on clear academic status. - 4. minimum 2.0 gpa at Southern Union.

 Admission to the Surgical Technology Program is competitive, and the number of students admitted is limited by the number of faculty and clinical facilities available.
-Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, HPS 105, MTH 100, SUR 107 and SUR 108 (or BIO 201 and 202).
+Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, HPS 105, MTH 100, SUR 108 and SUR 107 or HPS 114 (or BIO 201 and 202).
 Meeting minimal requirements does not guarantee acceptance.
 Students are admitted once each year, fall term only.